 The Company is in the exploration and evaluation stage and, as is common with many exploration companies, it raises funds for its exploration and evaluation activities through the sale of equities.
 Historically, the Company has explored for uranium and related battery elements such as vanadium, nickel and phosphate.
-The price of uranium has been on a downtrend for the last decade but does appear to be putting in a strong base from which the price is beginning to rise.
+The price of uranium has been on a downtrend for the last decade but appears to have put in a strong base from which the price is beginning to rise.
 As the battery elements market has matured, so focus has started to switch from the obvious components like lithium and cobalt to nickel and now vanadium and phosphate.
-This appreciation of the broader spectrum of elements that are crucial to battery production could potentially create an opportunity for the Company to raise funds to advance its projects.
+This appreciation of the broader spectrum of elements that are crucial to battery production could potentially create ongoing opportunities for the Company to raise funds to advance its projects.

-The Company has incurred a loss in the current and prior periods, with a net loss for the nine-month period ended September 30, 2020 of \$401,258 (December 31 2019 - \$3,581,365) and has an accumulated deficit of \$106,388,465.
-In addition, the Company had a working capital deficit balance of \$2,581,526 at September 30, 2020 (December 31, 2019 - \$2,232,758).
+The Company has incurred a loss in prior periods, with a net income for the six-month period ended June 30, 2021 of \$1,487,312 (year ended December 31, 2020 - loss of \$383,308) and has an accumulated deficit of \$104,883,203.
+In addition, the Company had a working capital deficit balance of \$1,795,853 at June 30, 2021 (December 31, 2020 - \$2,718,322).

-The Company has taken an impairment allowance against all exploration properties.
-Additional financings will be required to reinitiate pre-feasibility studies and further develop the properties and to continue operations.
+The Company has taken an impairment allowance against its exploration properties.
+Additional financings will be required to update its PEA and/or initiate a pre-feasibility study and further develop the Berlin Deposit.
 There is a significant risk that some, if not all, of the Company's current property holdings may lapse or title to those properties may become uncertain.
-While the Company's Management and Board will continue to search for financing, joint venture partners and new assets, there is no guarantee that they will be successful.
+While the Company's Management and Board will continue to search for financing, joint venture partners and new assets, there is no guarantee that these efforts will be successful.